Qbizinc/qbiz-wiki/technology/Tools/technology.md

 ## Physical Plans
 * Exchange Operator -- A shuggle.
     - Shuffle Exchange -- large data sets are written to local drives then read by next operation, required when data needs to be redistributed.
     - Broadcast Echange -- small data sets are sent to Drive node and then sent to all Executors.

+* Join Types
+    - SortMergeJoinExec
+    - BroadcastHashJoinExec
+    - BroadcastNestedLoopJoinExec
+    - CartesianProductExec